On this page

 - Training about the sources of Ebola exposure and appropriate precautions is provided.

+Review the latest travel health advice to practice special precautions before travelling to an area with a known Ebola outbreak.
 For people who must travel to, or are in an Ebola outbreak area:

 - Practice good hygiene.